Pittsburg Police Department

-The Pittsburg Police Department consists of one full-time Chief and three part-time officers.
-It is important to note that we do not have twenty four hour seven days a week coverage.
+The Pittsburg Police Department consists of one full-time Chief and one full-time officer.
+It is important to note that we do not have twenty-four hour, seven days a week coverage.
 We do strive to have an officer on duty for at least eight hours seven days a week.
 Our Dispatch is located in Colebrook and they have 24/7 coverage.
 In the event that no Pittsburg Officer is available, New Hampshire State Police handles emergencies.
 The New Hampshire Fish & Game and the US Border Patrol are also available to assist when called upon.

 In addition to covering Pittsburg, we have an agreement with the Town of Clarksville to respond to calls in Clarksville .
 As you can see we have a very large area to cover.